cloudpro-dev/spring-security-oauth2-login/README.md

 ## CI/CD

-This example uses [GitHub Actions](https://docs.github.com/en/actions) to build the main artifacts and to publish to [Docker Hub](https://hub.docker.com/)
+This example uses [GitHub Actions workflows](https://docs.github.com/en/actions) to build the main artifacts and to publish to [Docker Hub](https://hub.docker.com/)